whitep4nth3r/pantherworld/CONTRIBUTING.md

 ## 💡 Questions

-The [The Claw Discord](https://discord.gg/theclaw) or [whitep4nth3r's twitch chat](https://www.twitch.tv/whitep4nth3r) are the places to be for any questions regarding the code or p4nth3rworld itself.
+If you have any questions regarding the code in this project or the p4nth3rworld game itself, ask in [The Claw Discord](https://discord.gg/theclaw) or [whitep4nth3r's twitch chat](https://www.twitch.tv/whitep4nth3r).
 Please don't open issues for questions about how to play the game.

 ## 📥 Opening an Issue